Mortgage Payment (P&I) | ||

 The state grants licenses to home inspectors who meet minimum requirements that include training and passing an exam.
 While a home inspector will review the plumbing, walls, floors, basement, foundation and readily accessible portions of the home, they don’t inspect absolutely everything.
 If you want additional tests, such as water quality, air quality or mold, you’ll have to hire professionals in those fields or see if your home inspector offers those additional services.

 After the final purchase and sales agreement is signed, you’ll proceed with your mortgage lender and set a closing date.
 On your closing, you’ll sign final documents and review all the mortgage paperwork.
 You also pay a number of fees known as closing costs.
-Massachusetts homebuyers can expect to pay 1.22% to 2.38% of their new home's value in closing costs.
+Massachusetts homebuyers can expect to pay 1% to 2.5% of the home value as closing costs.
 The amount will differ depending on a number of factors including the home’s location, what services you used in the home-buying process and what your lender charges for mortgage services.

 Our Closing Costs Study assumed a 30-year fixed-rate mortgage with a 20% down payment on each county’s median home value.
 We considered all applicable closing costs, including the mortgage tax, transfer tax and both fixed and variable fees.
 Once we calculated the typical closing costs in each county we divided that figure by the county’s median home value to find the closing costs as a percentage of home value figure.
-Sources include the U.S. Census Bureau, Bankrate and government websites.
+Sources: US Census Bureau 2015 5-Year American Community Survey, Bankrate and government websites.

-When it comes time for closing, there's a number of fees you'll be on the hook for.
+Unfortunately, everyone wants a piece of the pie (your wallet!) when it comes time for closing.
 Your mortgage lender gets a large slice to pay for what’s called origination fees.
 This can be for loan processing, commitment fees, document preparation, tax service, underwriting, origin points and more.
 How large a slice depends on what your particular lender charges, as well as what services they provided you in the process.

 The next portion of closing costs is doled out in smaller chunks to a variety of third-party service providers.
 If you used an attorney, that will be a portion of your closing costs, as well as the cost of an appraisal.
 A small slice goes to credit reports and flood certification, and a larger portion to the survey provider, if you had one.